Part 1: Expand-Collapse rows in PowerApps Canvas App Gallery Part 1: Expand-Collapse rows in PowerApps Canvas App Gallery

 Step-2

-Add a few entries in “Expand-Collapse Control” list
+Add few entries in “Expand-Collapse Control” list

 Step-3